Self-Nominate or Recommend a Candidate

 Member of CFA Society Boston

-Daniel Fasciano, CFA, is managing director and family wealth investment advisor at BNY Mellon Wealth Management.
-He rejoined the firm in 2010 and is a member of the firm’s Investment Strategy Committee.
-Prior to his return, Mr. Fasciano served as the treasury director for the state of Florida, where he was responsible for all investment activities related to the state’s $16 billion portfolio.
-Before his work for the state of Florida, he was the head of the U.S. investment office for Aviva Investors, one of the UK’s largest insurance and investment firms.
-He began his career on the private wealth team at Mellon Financial in 1990.
-Mr. Fasciano is currently serving as chair of the CFA Institute Presidents Council, after three years of serving as Presidents Council representative, representing the eastern United States.
+Dan Fasciano, CFA, is national director of portfolio management at BNY Mellon Wealth Management.
+He has been with the firm since 2010.
+In this role, Mr. Fasciano is a member of the firm's Investment Strategy Committee and chairs its National Account Review Committee.
+Prior to this role, he worked closely with the firm's larger, more sophisticated families on all phases of their investments.
+Prior to re-joining BNY Mellon, Mr. Fasciano served as the treasury director for the state of Florida where he was responsible for all investment activities related to the state's $16 billion portfolio.
+He was also head of the U.S. investment office for UK-based Aviva Investors.
+Mr. Fasciano formerly served as the chair of the CFA Institute Presidents Council and as the Presidents Council representative for the Eastern United States.
 He is a past board member and chair of CFA Society Boston.
 Mr. Fasciano received his BA from the University of New Hampshire and his MBA from Boston University.
 In addition to the CFA designation, he also holds the Chartered Market Technician (CMT) and Chartered Alternative Investment Analyst (CAIA) designations.

 Director, Fortress Capital Asset Management